jefshub/jefshub/README.md

 <br />

-I'm [Jefferson Alves](https://abhishknads.me/), a passionate self-taught back end web developer.
+I'm [Jefferson Alves](https://abhishknads.me/), a passionate self-taught back end developer.
 I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.